-With this option, the monthly plan premium will be deducted from either the designated checking or savings account on the 7th of each month.
+With this option, the monthly Part D late enrollment penalty will be deducted from either the designated checking or savings account on the 7th of each month.
 For tracking purposes, this payment will always be itemized on your monthly bank statement.

-Note: if the 7th of the month falls on a non-business day, the withdrawal will be made the next business day.
+Note: If the 7th of the month falls on a non-business day, the withdrawal will be made the next business day.
 On occasion, due to circumstances beyond our control, a bank withdrawal will occur later than the 7th of the month.
 The withdrawal WILL NOT occur earlier than the 7th of the month.